Contact Us for a Free Consultation (213) 542-0979

 Possession of a Weapon In Court

-The types of weapons that are obviously excluded from being brought into court are knives, guns, any other type of weapons – tear gas, any weapons that would be illegal to possess would obviously be illegal to bring into court.
+The types of weapons that are obviously excluded from being brought into court are knives, guns, and any other kind of weapons – tear gas, any weapons that would be illegal to possess would obviously be illegal to bring into court.

 The courthouses – I've been doing this for twenty-five years – going in and out of the LA courthouses, and the courthouses are very particular about what you can bring in there.